Roxy Paine: Dendroids

-Maelstrom, 2009, was on view at the Metropolitan Museum of Art from April 28 - November 29, 2009 and Graft, 2009 was installed at the National Gallery of Art Sculpture Garden in Washington, DC, in the fall of 2009.
+Maelstrom, 2009, was on view at the Metropolitan Museum of Art Roof from April 28 - November 29, 2009 and Graft, 2009 was installed at the National Gallery of Art Sculpture Garden in Washington, DC, in the fall of 2009.
 When asked about Maelstrom Paine described it as existing on five "levels" at once: "On one level, it's a forest that has been downed by an unseen force—a force of nature or, perhaps, a force of man.
 I also want the sculpture to be the force itself, a swirling, churning force.
 The word 'maelstrom' actually has a Dutch root; it literally means 'grinding stream,' ...
 The third state is trees in the state of becoming abstractions.
 There are areas with recognizable tree parts and then others where representation is stretching, breaking apart, and coalescing again ...
 I want the fourth state of trance to be a pipeline in a factory that's run amuck.
 This is getting back to the root of the material, so to speak, which is purely industrial.
 Here the piece is embracing its source.
 And, finally, the fifth state is that of a mental storm, or what I envision happens during an epileptic seizure."
 Distillation, 2010, was on view at James Cohan Gallery in New York from October 16 - December 11, 2010, and One Hundred Foot Line, 2010, was installed permanently at the National Gallery of Canada, in Ottawa, Ontario.

 Distillation, as described by Hilarie Sheets in The New York Times, pushes the metaphoric content that underpins these sculptures to new extremes.
 It still uses arboreal forms, but they now mesh with other overtly defined branching systems: a vascular network of arteries and veins with two plump kidneys, mushroom colonies and their germinating mycelia, neuron bundles and taxonomic diagrams, and raw pipelines connected to steel tanks and industrial valves.

 Ferment was permanently installed in April 2011 on the south lawn of The Nelson-Atkins Museum of Art in Kansas City, Missouri.
 Taking more than three years to produce, this 56-foot-tall stainless steel dendroid sculpture, as described by Paine, "was trying to capture a churning, swirling force."

 In June 2014, Symbiosis (2011) was installed in Philadelphia, Pennsylvania, in Iroquois Park, originally on temporary loan to the Association for Public Art courtesy of Paine and Marianne Boesky Gallery.
 In 2015, the Association for Public Art received a grant from the Daniel W. Dietrich II Trust, Inc. to acquire Symbiosis, enabling the dendroid to remain in Philadelphia.